MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     CREATE VIEW winning_bids AS
     SELECT DISTINCT ON (auctions.id) bids.*, auctions.item, auctions.seller
     FROM auctions, bids
-    WHERE auctions.id = bids.auction_id
+      -- Where all bids occurred during the auction WHERE auctions.id = bids.auction_id
       AND bids.bid_time < auctions.end_time
+        -- Where all auctions have completed
       AND mz_now() >= auctions.end_time
     ORDER BY auctions.id,
       bids.bid_time DESC,